codelion/optillm/README.md

 print(response)
 ```
 The code above applies to both OpenAI and Azure OpenAI, just remember to populate the `OPENAI_API_KEY` env variable with the proper key.
+There are multiple ways to control the optimization techniques, they are applied in the follow order of preference:

-You can control the technique you use for optimization by prepending the slug to the model name `{slug}-model-name`.
+- You can control the technique you use for optimization by prepending the slug to the model name `{slug}-model-name`.
 E.g. in the above code we are using `moa` or mixture of agents as the optimization approach.
 In the proxy logs you will see the following showing the `moa` is been used with the base model as `gpt-4o-mini`.

 ```bash
 2024-09-06 08:35:32,597 - INFO - Using approach moa, with gpt-4o-mini